michaelfester/docs/docs/reference/integrations/clearbit.md

 You can edit the column’s configuration to save a different result from Clearbit.

-To learn more about Integrations in Glide, check out our Introduction to Integrations.
+{% cta title="Introduction to Integrations" description="To learn more about Integrations, check out our Introduction to Integrations article. " url="/docs/introduction-to-integrations" /%}

-# FAQ
+## FAQ

 {% faq question="Why cannot I see the Intercom Messenger in my published app?" answer="When the Clearbit integration is used as a computed column, your team uses updates for each contact that returns data successfully from Clearbit. " /%}